 Hypertension is a popular ailment that is quite prevalent amongst the urban population of today.
 This condition primarily occurs when the blood forcefully pushes against the arteries as the heart pumps.

-To measure this pressure, doctors use a Sphygmomanometer which gives the blood pressure reading in millimeters of mercury (mm Hg) and consists of two numbers.
+To measure this pressure, doctors use a Sphygmomanometer which gives the blood pressure reading in millimetres of mercury (mm Hg) and consists of two numbers.

-Stage 1 Hypertension occurs when the systolic pressure ranges between 130 to 139 mm Hg or when the diastolic pressure ranges between 80 to 89 mm Hg.
+Stage 1 Hypertension occurs when the systolic pressure ranges from 130 to 139 mm Hg or when the diastolic pressure ranges from 80 to 89 mm Hg.

 Stage 2 Hypertension, a more severe kind, occurs when the systolic pressure ranges between 140 mm Hg or higher or when the diastolic pressure ranges between 90 mm Hg or higher.

-While both these numbers are crucial, for older people, special emphasis should be laid on the systolic reading.
+While both these numbers are crucial, for older people, particular emphasis should be laid on the systolic reading.
+Here you can understand high BP in old age more clearly.

 Types of Hypertension